 The aim of Experiment 5 was identical to Experiment 1; that is, it was designed to examine on what basis learners process four-object launching-event sequences, whether learners are sensitive to and can encode the Markov condition, and whether they can form Markov-equivalence classes.
-However, Experiment 5 differed from Experiments 1 to 4 in that it examined at what age sensitivity to the Markov condition and Markov equivalence classes in complex causal sequences emerges—and thus at what age the ability to represent complex causal events as CGMS emerges—and whether such sensitivity undergoes developmental change between late infancy and adulthood.
+However, Experiment 5 differed from Experiments 1 to 4 in that it examined whether, and at what age, sensitivity to the Markov condition and Markov equivalence classes in complex causal sequences emerges—and thus at what age the ability to represent complex causal events as CGMS emerges—and whether such sensitivity undergoes developmental change between late infancy and adulthood.
 Experiment 5 also differed from Experiments 1 to 4 in that it used a habituation procedure to assess infants’ sensitivity to the Markov condition and Markov-equivalence classes.
-The same predictions that were discussed in Experiment 1 applied to Experiment 5, except that looking time was used as the dependent measure rather than subjects’ inconsistency ratings.
-In terms of predicted looking times, infants were expected to look longer at the GBGR, GBRG, and GRBG test events if they were sensitive to the Markov condition and Markov equivalence classes, whereas they were expected to look longer at a different subset of test events if they processed the test events in terms of low-level perceptual features.
+The same predictions that were discussed in Experiment 1 applied to Experiment 5, except that looking time was the dependent measure rather than subjects’ inconsistency ratings.
+In terms of predicted looking times, infants were expected to look longer at the GBGR, GBRG, and GRBG test events if they were sensitive to the Markov condition and formed Markov equivalence classes, whereas they were expected to look longer at a different subset of test events if they processed the test events in terms of low-level perceptual, or surface, features and cues.

 Method